Balscaddan: History

-Balscaddan was the birthplace of Saint Benignus, who was a disciple of Saint Patrick and eventually became the Archbishop of Armagh in the 5th century.
+Balscaddan was the birthplace of Saint Benignus, a disciple of Saint Patrick who later became the Archbishop of Armagh in the 5th century.

 Sport

 Balscadden FC was formed in 2006 and currently plays in the AUL Division 1.
 The team plays its home games at the Ringcommon Sports centre and consists of players from the Balscaddan and Balbriggan areas.
 O'Dwyers GAA is the local Gaelic Athletic Association club.

 Education

 Balscadden has one mixed primary school, St. Benignus National School, located in the village which caters for approximately 250 pupils.

 Religion

 Balscadden is a parish in the Fingal North deanery of the Roman Catholic Archdiocese of Dublin.
 The parish church is the Church of the Assumption of Our Lady.

 The original church in Balscadden was built in 1412.
 However, it was destroyed by soldiers led by Oliver Cromwell during his reign of terror.
-The present church was built in 1819 at a total cost of IR£ 500, as a symbol of the Balscadden community's resilience and determination.
-Today, its quaint rustic nature makes it a very popular venue for weddings.
+The present church was built in 1819 at a total cost of IR£500, as a symbol of the Balscadden community's resilience and determination.
+Today, its rustic nature makes it a very popular venue for weddings.

+The Church of Ireland Church of Balscaddan was merged with Balrothery parish in 1871.